JVHallam/vimrun/docs/future_features.md

             * then make them exercises

         * Go through any of the links in the doc and see if the above can be done for them too

-        * If an exercise group can't really break the 32 mark by a significant margin ( 1/2 the exercises ) Merge them into the another group

-        * If an exercise group is way over the 32 mark, split it down into a new tab?

-        * If there's alot, try and add in a vimscript tab, that'd be pretty cool, but not essential

-    * Each exercise needs to feel like it meets the current criteria
-        * One action / chord / meaningful group of movements per group exercise

 # Would be nice to have
 * file browsing exercise: